f26/Robocopier/README.md

 # Robocopier

-Simple GUI application tht uses robocopier to mirror a source directory to a target directory.
+Simple Windows GUI application that uses robocopy to mirror a source directory to a target directory.